-Pregnant women should see their doctor as soon as possible if they have been in contact with chickenpox and are not certain that they have had chickenpox.
+Pregnant women should see their doctor as soon as possible if they have been in contact with chickenpox and are not certain that they have had chickenpox or have been fully immunised against chickenpox.
 There may be a treatment which could protect them if they are seen within 96 hours of exposure.

 - There is no specific treatment available which affects how bad the chickenpox is or how long it lasts.